• Skip to primary navigation

 A note about why this happens:

-Inquisitive little scientists might want to know exactly why this happens since the pepper isn’t really “germs.”
-Basically the demonstration has more to do with the soap and water.
-The pepper just allows us to actually see what is happening.
-When soap is added to the water it lowers the surface tension of the water causing the water molecules on the surface to “scatter” or pull away from the point where you added the soap.
+Inquisitive little scientists might want to know exactly why the pepper moves away from the soap, since the pepper is not really germs.
+Basically, this demonstration has more to do with the soap and water.
+The pepper simply allows kids to see what is happening on the surface of the water.

 Scatter2